Best Hiking Shorts for Women 2025

 Quick-drying capabilities are crucial for comfort and performance during and after high-intensity hikes.

-Following closely, the Patagonia Quandary Shorts dry super fast, only slightly less compared to the Houdini.
-The Quandary Shorts are made with a lightweight stretchy technical fabric that has a DWR coating and will repel a light rain or mist.
+Following closely, the Patagonia Quandary Shorts dry super fast, only slightly less compared to the Trailmade.
+The Quandary Shorts are made with a lightweight stretchy technical fabric that has a DWR coating and will repel light rain or mist.

 WEIGHT & PACKABILITY

 The Patagonia Multi Trails come in at 3.8 ounces, making them another top contender in the ultralight category.
-Although slightly heavier than the Janji and Nike options, the Multi Trails shorts strike a great balance between being lightweight and offering more features, such as a more robust waistband and pockets.
-They remain an excellent choice for those who want to keep things light without sacrificing too much in terms of storage or durability.
-In terms of performance, the Patagonia Multi Trails and Janji 3″ AFO excel in keeping you feeling agile and unencumbered, even on long hikes or runs.
+Although slightly heavier than the other options, the Multi Trails shorts strike a great balance between being lightweight and offering moredurability and features, such as a more robust waistband and pockets.
+These shorts excel in keeping you feeling agile and unencumbered, even on long hikes.

 How to Choose Hiking Shorts